 Recipe Overview

-Why you’ll love it: Air frying is the best way to cook corn on the cob that’s so quick and easy, you’ll want to make it every night!
+Why you’ll love it: Crisp and tender air fryer corn on the cob is so quick and easy, you’ll want to make it every night!

 How long it takes: 13 minutes